some-natalie/some-natalie/_posts/2025-01-21-meddpicc-job-search.md

 💸 Finding a job is selling you. 💸
 </b></p></div>

 It's common for engineers to have some distaste for the business side of things.
 With graduation approaching, let's walk through the process of selling _you_ with a common sales methodology called "MEDDPICC".
-Each letter stands for something to understand throughout the ~~enterprise buying~~ job search journey.
+Each letter stands for something to understand throughout the ~~enterprise buying[^b2b]~~ job search journey.

 ## M - metrics